 Let’s take California, for example, The cost of living in Vacaville is 30 percent higher than in Boise currently.
 Also, sales tax in Idaho is around six percent compared to California’s seven-point twenty-five.

 The median home cost in Idaho is just below three hundred and thirty-five thousand, while California’s median home cost is much higher at five hundred and seventy-eight thousand.
 Idaho is actually one of the least expensive states for utilities.

 Living in Idaho, you could expect to spend around three hundred fifty dollars on Internet water, electricity, gas, and cable.
 So if you’re coming from some pricey area like that, your wallet might like Idaho just as much as you do to paint the whole picture for you.

-The cost of living, especially housing costs, are on the rise with more people choosing to live here in Idaho over other areas.
+The cost of living, especially housing costs, is on the rise with more people choosing to live here in Idaho over other areas.

 When it comes to job opportunities, it becomes clear why so many people think of moving to Boise.
 The unemployment rate in the city is only 2.3% – it is lower than in Idaho and around the country.
 Moreover, the job market is constantly growing because many companies open their headquarters in Boise.
 The highest salaries are in such industries as mining and extraction, utilities, manufacturing, professional and technical services, etc. The major employers are the representatives of healthcare, education, information technology, and retail industries.